Revolutionizing Transitions: 50 Years since the Democratization of Portugal and Greece

-Guya Accornero | Kostis Kornetis| Nikolaos Papadogiannis
+Guya Accornero | Kostis Kornetis | Nikolaos Papadogiannis

-09 December 2024 | 6:00 PM Gulf Standard Time (4:00 PM CET) | Zoom Webinar
+09 December 2024 | 6:00 PM Gulf Standard Time (3:00 PM CET) | Zoom Webinar

-Portugal democratization started with a pacific coup-d’etat on the 25th of April, immediately followed by an intense period of social mobilization remembered as Processo Revolucionário em Curso (PREC, Revolutionary Process Underway).
-The country passed through a phase of deep political ‘experimentation’ and ‘innovation’, which involved the most different arenas of the society, with occupation of lands, factories and media; the nationalization of banks and enterprises; the development of innovative participatory processes in spheres such as urban planning and architecture, or education and arts.
-These experiences were also sustained by a longer process of construction of democratic practices taking place during the last years of the regime and that was characterized by an increasing mobilization of Portuguese society and the pluralization of the contentious actors engaged against the regime.
-Students and in general the youth were at the forefront of this process of democratic learning, which – after the coup-d’état – converged with the emerging large movements contributing to boosting them.
+Portugal's democratization started with a peaceful coup-d’etat on April 25, immediately followed by an intense period of social mobilization remembered as Processo Revolucionário em Curso (PREC, Revolutionary Process Underway).
+The country went through a phase of deep political ‘experimentation’ and ‘innovation,’ which involved several sectors of society and included the occupation of lands, factories, and media; the nationalization of banks and enterprises; the development of innovative participatory processes in spheres such as urban planning and architecture, or education and arts.

 ABOUT THE SPEAKERS